christianjianelli/yaai_cloud/README.md

 These features empower you to build intelligent, enterprise-ready ABAP applications that leverage the latest advancements in AI.

-## Installation
-You can install the ABAP AI tools Cloud into your SAP system using abapGit.

   **Disclaimer:** ABAP AI tools Cloud is experimental and released under the MIT License.
 It is provided "as is", without warranty of any kind, express or implied.
 This means you use these tools at your own risk, and the authors are not liable for any damages or issues arising from their use.

 ## Prerequisites
  - **SAP ABAP Cloud**: You need an SAP BTP ABAP environment or SAP S/4HANA Cloud ABAP environment (a.k.a.
 Embedded Steampunk) .
  - **abapGit**: Ensure that `abapGit Repositories Eclipse ADT Plug-In` is installed.
-The BTP ABAP environment comes with a preinstalled official SAP distribution of abapGit.
 You can find all information on the SAP Help website: https://help.sap.com/docs/btp/sap-business-technology-platform/working-with-abapgit?locale=en-US

 ## Installation
+You can install the ABAP AI tools Cloud into your ABAP Cloud system using abapGit.
+The BTP ABAP environment comes with a preinstalled official SAP distribution of abapGit.

 **Steps:**
 1. Create a package named `YAAI_CLOUD` (or choose a different name if you prefer 😉);